-Johnson spot is a fungal disease of rice, wheat, barley, rye, and millet.
+Johnson spot is a fungal disease in rice, wheat, barley, rye, and millet.
 It also attacks your lawn.

 The fungal pathogen

-The fungi that causes Johnson spot is called Magnaporthe grisea (previously known as Pyriculria grisea).
-Magnaporthe grisea is a highly effective fungus.
+The fungus that causes Johnson spot is called Magnaporthe grisea (previously known as Pyriculria grisea).
+It is a highly effective fungus.
 Spores attach themselves to plant surfaces.
 They can reproduce both sexually and asexually, and they are prolific.
 A single spore can complete its reproductive cycle in one week, though it can live for 20 days.
-Thousands of new spores are generated each night.
-I don’t know how to calculate the math on all that, but I am certain that those numbers would be overwhelming to a plant.
-As the fungi perform all that precreation, seed production is reduced and entire leaves are killed.
+And thousands of new spores are generated each night.
+With numbers like that, it's no surprise that this disease can overwhelm a plant.

 Johnson spot symptoms

-Early signs of fungal infection include white to grayish green spots with dark borders.
+Early signs of Johnson spot infection include white to grayish-green spots with dark borders.
 As they age, the lesions take on a more elliptical shape.
+Eventually, affected leaves die and fall off.
 These symptoms can be seen on many parts of the plant, including the leaf collar, stems (culms), and flowers (panicles).
+And seed production nearly stops, which is a problem since crops such as barley, millet, or rye are seeds.

 How to prevent and control Johnson spot

 Johnson spot is the most significant disease of rice in the world.
-Experts estimate that this disease destroys enough rice to feed 60 million people every year.
+Experts estimate that this disease destroys enough rice to feed 60 million people annually.

 You can grow a surprising amount of food in your own yard.
 Ask me how!